-Rash guards were originally designed and used for surfers to wear underneath their wetsuits to stop any chaffing when they got wet, as the surfers started moving into the the grappling culture, so did their rash guards.
-Before rash guards Jiu-Jitsu was normally done topless or with cotton t-shirts in the humid Brazilian gyms.
+Rash guards were originally designed and used for surfers to wear underneath their wetsuits to stop any chaffing when they got wet, as the surfers started moving into the grappling culture, so did their rash guards.
+Before rash guards, Jiu-Jitsu was normally done topless or with cotton t-shirts in the humid Brazilian gyms.
 Under the jiu-jitsu gi people would normally wear heavy cotton t-shirts that always ended up looking a horrible shade of yellow.
 Then the surfers came a long and grappling, Vale Tudo and Wrestling got a whole lot cooler.

 The Best BJJ Rash Guards of 2018

 Featuring their patented AGTM Compression technology that provides extra comfort and flexibility for the fighter, the Hayabusa Metaru Charged Rash Guard features advanced stitching and fibre-infused dyed graphics, meaning this rash guard is more durable other other products.